As a landlord in California, it’s crucial to know the laws when it comes to breaking a lease.

 Landlords must also include the tenant’s right to sublet the rental unit in the lease agreement.
 In California, tenants may have the right to sublet the rental unit as long as the lease does not prohibit them from doing so.

-Tenants may have to obtain a landlord’s approval prior to subletting the unit.
+Tenants may have to obtain a landlord’s permission prior to subletting the unit.
 To do so, they must send a letter of request through certified mail.
 The letter should include the sublet term, the name of the proposed subtenant, written consent from any co-tenants, and a copy of the proposed sublease.

 Unjustified Reasons to Break a Lease in California